GregoryFaust/samblaster/README.md

 -m --minNonOverlap  INT  Minimum non-overlaping base pairs between two alignments for a read to be included in splitter file.
 [20]

 ### Duplicate Recognition:
-A **duplicate** read pair is defined as a pair that has the same seq/strand/starting-reference-offset for each mapped read as a previously seen read pair.
+A **duplicate** read pair is defined as a pair that has the same seq/strand/starting-reference-offset *signature* for each mapped read as a previously seen read pair.
-For pairs in which both sides are mapped, both sides much match.
+For pairs in which both reads are mapped, both signatures much match.
-For pairs in which only one side is mapped, just the information from the mapped read is used.
+For pairs in which only one side is mapped (an "orphan"), the signature of the mapped read must match a previously seen orphan.
 No doubly unmapped pair will be marked as a duplicate.

 ### Discordant Recognition: